FriggaHel/visual-cypress-big-screen/README.md

 # Sauce Visual + Cypress with big screens

-This projects intends to show how to generate big screenshots, without scrolling.
+This projects intends to show how to generate big screenshots, without scrolling (using `capture: "viewport"`).

 It relies on `before:browser:launch` that permits to set the viewport.
 In this example, we will simulate a 3000x13000 screen, that would fit the long home page of github.